xbowsec/xbowsec/README.md

-Bounty hunting is a very complicated profession.
+Bounty hunting is a complicated profession.